|

 - While a Life Scout, take care of things that belong to you and respect the property of others

-- Earn 21 merit badges, including:
+- Earn 21 merit badges, including a total of 16 as follows:

 1 badge from the CONSERVATION group (Forestry, Soil and Water Conservation, Wildlife Management)